ybeaz/web-yourails-com/README.md

 ## Decisions made

-1. We consider as a Container, the root for loading the store the following types
+1. We consider as a Container, the root for loading the store the following types.
+These components are "smart".
+We put in there store.
+All descendents are "dumb".
+Smart/ container components are:

 - screens
 - parent modal window frames

+2. All business logic is in handles, not in the reducers or actions.
+Actions are only a contraction and manifest the name.
+Reducers do only what directly matches their names.

 ## How to section, architecture / development notes